 Roasting a whole pig on New Year’s Eve is a widespread tradition in Cuba.
-Many Cuban families breed a pig during the entire year to slaughter and grill it on the last day of the year.
+Many Cuban families breed a pig throughout the year to slaughter and grill it on the last day of the year.

 See, a pig roast is a significant event in Cuba.
 Close friends and families gather to celebrate a special occasion or just good fortune.
-Roasting a whole pig is an iconic tradition in Cuba inbuilt into the Cuban culture.
+Roasting a whole pig is an iconic tradition in Cuba built into Cuban culture.

-Cuban rum is one of the best in the world.
+Cuban rum is one of the best in the world, which is one of the most interesting facts about Cuba.
 For Cubans, rum is just part of the national identity.
-There is no major celebration in Cuba without the presence of Havana Club, Ron Santiago, or Mulata.
+There is no major celebration in Cuba without Havana Club, Ron Santiago, or Mulata.

 For Cubans, rum is personal and, sometimes, the best friend.

 It’s a shame that Americans are forbidden from tasting the fantastic Cuban rum in the US.
 This is a prohibition part of a larger set of US travel restrictions to Cuba.

 Throwing a bucket of water out